Samuel-Lubliner/local-library-django-tutorial/notes/6-Homepage.md

 `path()`

-- Defines a URL pattern
+- Defines a URL pattern and associates it with a view function.
-- A view function
-- The `name` parameter is a unique identifier for URL mapping
+- The `name` parameter is a unique identifier for URL mapping.
-- Reverse the URL mapper to dynamically generate a URL that directs to a resource.
+- Use the `name` parameter to reverse the URL mapper and dynamically generate a URL that directs to a resource.
-- Reversed URL mapping is more robust than hard coded links
+- Reversed URL mapping is more robust than hard-coded links.
 - Use the name parameter to create links

 ## View

 A view function

-- processes an HTTP request
+- Handles an HTTP request
-- fetches the required data from the database
+- Retrieves necessary data from the database
-- renders the data in an HTML page using a template
+- Generates an HTML page using a template to display the data
-- returns the HTML in an HTTP response

 The first line in `catalog/views.py` imports `render()` to generate an HTML file.